As an avid reader of your blog, here is a burning question I could not find.

 hehehe… It’s not easy, is it?

 Sorry for the sardonic chuckle, but people ask me all of the time for decorating advice.
-Often, I get long-winded descriptions which cause my brain to short-circuit.
+So often, I get long-winded descriptions which cause my brain to short-circuit.

-Here are a couple of posts which do discuss the importance of having a plan
+Here are a couple of posts that do discuss the importance of having a plan

 But, what you need is a 12-step program.

 While there’s a lot of great information in those two posts, it’s not everything.
-Here is where I’m breaking down in sequence, everything you need to do so that you will be less likely to end up with a scary mishmash.
+So here is where I’m breaking down in sequence, everything you need to do so that you will be less likely to end up with a scary mishmash.

 The first three steps need to be done in close connection with each other.
 And this is because much of it is interrelated.